ISAB-Berkeley/website/README.md

 python3 manage.py runserver
 ```

+The local website should now be accesible using your browser.

 ## Server Side

 Below are some commands which can come handy when you SSH into the web hosting machine.